-The Head of Clearing and Settlement oversees matters pertaining to clearing, settlement and management of liquidity for NSE Clearing.
-The Head of Clearing and Settlement reports to the Managing Director.
+The Chief Operating Officer oversees matters pertaining to clearing, settlement and management of liquidity for NSE Clearing.
+The Chief Operating Officer reports to the Managing Director.

 Risk Management framework

 The Risk Management Committee comprising of Public Interest Directors formulates the risk management policy of NSE Clearing.
 The Head of Risk Management implements the policy and reports to Risk Management Committee and the Managing Director.
 The Risk Management Committee monitors the implementation of its policy and informs NSE Clearing Board on its implementation.